Fabriceelono/Orangepi_backup/README.md

 # Orangepi_backup
 This is a repo for my labs for IoT essentials
-Orange pi projects this is a private repo from Fabrice Elono
+Orange pi projects this is a public repo from Fabrice Elono